Petrelll/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter -18

-#A script that replaces all characters A and c from input to Z and e respectively -19
+#A script that removes all letters c and C from input -20